 - Headline: I craft my headline long before I write.
 I know, I know.
 This goes against every online copywriting rule you’ve ever read.
 Most will tell you not to touch the headline until you’re done and here I am saying I do the opposite.
 However, having the headline written helps guide the rest of my content.
 I know my purpose ahead of time.
 If writing your headline after works better for you, keep doing it.

-- Write, Write, Write: I don’t I find outlines kill my creative process.
+- Write, Write, Write: I don’t outline.
+I find outlines kill my creative process.
 If I’m pigeonholed into subheaders and bulleted lists, I feel stuck and robotic.
 Instead, I just sit down and start typing.
 Let it all flow and don’t stop.
 Don’t fix typos, don’t worry about grammar, and don’t care if you ramble away; that’s my motto.

 - Walk Away: Depending on how my week is working out, I may work on something and not look at it again for a day or two, or it may be later that day.
 Regardless, I always walk away and let the piece rest.

 - Edit: Once I’ve had a break from my work, I come back for editing.
 Smartblogger’s Shane Arthur shares his wisdom on how to edit your work, and I follow these tips daily.

 3. Put The Rest Of The Family On A Schedule

 If you want to carve out work time in between the soccer games, dance classes, homework, and baby’s naps, you’re going to need everyone else consistent.